apollographql/apollo-server/docs/source/features/mocking.md

 ## API

 Under the hood, Apollo Server uses a library for building GraphQL servers, called `graphql-tools`.
 The mocking functionality is provided by the function [`addMockFunctionsToSchema`](../api/graphql-tools.html#addMockFunctionsToSchema).
-The `mocks` object is passed directly to the function and `preserveResolvers` is always true. [`MockList`](../api/graphql-tools.html#MockList) is exported directly from the `graphql-tools` library.
+The `mocks` object is passed directly to the function, and `preserveResolvers` is the inverse of `mockEntireSchema`. [`MockList`](../api/graphql-tools.html#MockList) is exported directly from the `graphql-tools` library.